Simplicial Convolutional Filters: Simplicial convolutional filters

-A new reference orientation of a $k$-simplex leads to a multiplication by $-1$ of the rows and columns of the incidence matrices $\bbB_k$ and $\bbB_{k+1}$ where the $k$-simplex appears and it also flips the sign of the corresponding simplicial signal.
+A new reference orientation of a $k$-simplex leads to a multiplication by $-1$ of {the columns (or rows)} of the incidence matrices $\bbB_k$ and $\bbB_{k+1}$ where the $k$-simplex appears and it also flips the sign of the corresponding simplicial signal.
 This can be modeled by a diagonal matrix $\bbD_k$ from the set